akshayn138888/Project-Movies-/README.md

 Be patient Step 4 will take at east 1min 45 secs to run and all accuracy scores will be displayed in your terminal window.

 5. For data Visualization, assuming that you have jupyter notebook installed on your computer.
 Open project.ipynb file and run all.
 All visualizations will appear as code runs through.
+Side Note: SVC

 Thank you for reading.